 According to Gresham Sykes and David Matza we learn "techniques of neutralization".
 Cognitive and verbal strategies that allow us to rationalize our "deviant" life to the world is conformity.
-This "theory" recognizes that deviates live in, and often inbetween worlds of conformity and nonconformity.
-Following is their postulates a criminal justifies for his non- confirmatory behaviour.
+This "theory" recognizes that deviates live in, and often in-between worlds of conformity and nonconformity.
+Following is their postulates a criminal justifies for his non-confirmatory behaviour.

 - 1. Denial of responsibility person recognizes that the act is wrong, but denies their responsibility - "the devil made me do it"; "it was an accident, I didn't mean it" - 2.
-Denial of injury person admits they did something, but denies that anyone was harmed. - Smoking marijuana does not hurt anyone - 3.
+Denial of injury person admits they did something, but denies that anyone was harmed. o Smoking marijuana does not hurt anyone - 3.
 Denial of Victim person admits act is considered "wrong" but feels it was justified; victim seen as deserving - vigilante justice; hate crimes - 4.
-Condemning the condemners denying or deflecting blame/guilt by attacking credibility or character of those who accuse or pass judgment. - "look who is talking"; "you got no room to judge"; "are there no skeletons in yourcloset" - 5.
-Appeal to higher loyalties excusing one's behavior by claiming an unselfish motive. - Don't to aid others or a larger cause - terrorist activities question that must be answered in explaining criminal behaviour is why, given the alternatives of law-abiding and law-violating behaviour, some people turn to one or the other behaviour.
-He suggests that self-concept is the key factor in explaining the choice among alternatives of behaviour.
-Afavourable self-concept directs an individual towards law-abiding behaviour, and an unfavourable self-concept directs him towards delinquent behaviour.
+Condemning the condemners denying or deflecting blame/guilt by attacking credibility or character of those who accuse or pass judgment. - "look who is talking"; "you got no room to judge"; "are there no skeletons in your closet" - 5.
+Appeal to higher loyalties excusing one's behavior by claiming an unselfish motive. - Don't to aid others or a larger cause - terrorist activities

-Containment Theory-Walter C. Reckless
+Containment Theory- Walter C. Reckless